SethCottam/SpiderBox/README.md

 ## Installation & Setup

-_note your will need to setup a free (or paid) account with Ngrok https://dashboard.ngrok.com/signup to get your tunnel credentials_
+_Note: you will need to setup a free (or paid) account with Ngrok https://dashboard.ngrok.com/signup to get your tunnel credentials_

-### Recommended installation with HomeBrew and PyEnv (_for running without impacting your default Python insatllation_)
+### Recommended installation with HomeBrew and PyEnv
+(_for running without impacting your default Python installation_)

 #### Install Pyenv
 1. `brew install pyenv`